How to Ask for a Job Referral + 5 Templates

 Most emailed resumes are still going through an applicant tracking system (or ATS) of some sort.
 Here are some tips on passing the ATS resume test.

 Requesting job referrals through LinkedIn or email can be a powerful way to open some doors.
-That can help lead you to more interviews and improve your odds of getting that dream job!
+In this guide, we have shared what you need to know about how to ask for a job referral.
+If in doubt, you can also use our job referral template or job referral examples for inspiration.
+Go ahead and improve your odds of getting that dream job now.

 Written by